kminartz/kminartz.github.io/_pages/about.md

 ---

 Hi there!
 I am a PhD candidate in the Data Mining group of Eindhoven University of Technology.
-I am broadly interested and like to work on a variety of topics.
+I am broadly interested, and I like to work on a diverse range of topics and with people from all kinds of backgrounds.
 My recent work focuses primarily on developing generative machine learning models for time-evolving data, and applying these models to various scientific domains.

 Some recent projects that I have been working on include: